-Version 2.2 and later will record the total time of your workout session, defined as the starting when the timer passes 0 on your first exercise and stopping when you press the "Stop" button on your final exercise.
+HIT Log Pro will record the total time of your workout session, defined as the starting when the timer passes 0 on your first exercise and stopping when you press the "Stop" button on your final exercise.
 It will also calculate the average rest period between exercises.
 These times will be displayed for each workout in the notes section under the "Workout History" tab.

 - How do I set the one-second cadence timer and the programmable interval beep?

-Version 2.3 and later provides an entry in the standard "Settings" app on the iPhone.
+In the standard "Settings" app on the iPhone.
 Open "Settings" and scroll down to HIT Log Pro.
 From there you can enable or disable the one-second cadence beep (it's disabled by default), and enter a number of seconds between interval beeps (10 seconds is the default).
 If you would rather not here this beep, set the number of seconds to a number greater than your expected TUL.